replydev/cotp/README.md

 	cd cotp
 	makepkg -si
 	```
-### Other distributions
+### Other distributions, *nix or Windows

 Before beginning check that you have the required compilers to build cotp by yourself:
- - gcc
+ - gcc for *nix operating systems
+ - msvc for Windows
  - rust toolchain, can be installed through [rustup](https://rustup.rs/)
 #### Using crates.io repository

 It's possible to install cotp directly through cargo, as it's listed in the [crates.io](https://crates.io/crates/cotp) repository.

-Just type `cargo install cotp` and wait for the installation
+Just type `cargo install cotp` and wait for the installation.

 #### Clone the Github repository and manually install
 You can build cotp using these commands: